tc39/proposal-temporal/docs/plaindatetime.md

 Normally, a calendar annotation is shown when `datetime`'s calendar is not the ISO 8601 calendar.
 By setting the `calendarName` option to `'always'` or `'never'` this can be overridden to always or never show the annotation, respectively.
+With `calendarName: 'never'` the output string will additionally be valid in the ISO 8601 and RFC 3339 date formats.
 Normally not necessary, a value of `'critical'` is equivalent to `'always'` but the annotation will contain an additional `!` for certain interoperation use cases.
 For more information on the calendar annotation, see [the `Temporal` string formats documentation](./strings.md#calendar-systems).